 California Real Estate Purchase Agreement

-Do Sellers in California Have to Disclose Property Defects?
+Do Sellers in California Have To Disclose Property Defects?

 Required Seller Disclosures in California